vessln/vessln/README.md

 ##   About me:

-📚 I'm Junior Python developer, passionate about innovative technologies and challenging tasks!
-I have interests in Web Development and AI !
+📚 I'm Junior Python developer, passionate about interesting and challenging tasks!

 ### 👩‍💻 Web Development: